 Overview

-You'll first need to create an API key.
-You can do this by going to Control Panel > API Keys and clicking Add.
+You can create an API Key by going to Control Panel > API Keys and clicking Add.

 You'll provide the basic details about your API Key and configure a few specific settings for it.